Shopify: 3 months for $1/month, plus up to $10,000 credits as you sellStart free

 Review at least these 5 questions for every keyword cluster

-• What page types rank already: products, collections, media reviews, forums, or marketplaces
+• What page types rank already: products, collections, media reviews, case reviews, or marketplaces

 • What users are trying to do: buy, compare, learn, evaluate, or find a brand